2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Inaugural (Sunday) Carnival Parade

-parade during Mazatlán Carnival
+Mazatlán Carnival Parade

 The Inaugural Parade (Primer Desfile de Carnival) is the first of the two big parades with huge floats along the Malecon.
 This parade takes place on the Sunday of Carnival.